Skip to main content

 In one real-world example, one transit authority in North America needed a way to collect information from the systems across its network for actual events as they occurred.
 With distributed systems in different locations, the authority wanted to standardize how it collected and archived its’ data.
 Then it needed to aggregate the data, ensure its consistency, and apply some level of automation to this process.
 To make this happen, Hitachi Rail is helping to deliver a platform that aggregates and normalizes network-wide data for instant use.
 By listening to maintainers, this transit authority can now access data from anywhere in the network using an intuitive user interface.
 The digital platform solution helps the authority run operations smoothly and respond quickly to unplanned events.

-With the proliferation of product-centric solutions on the market today, it can be challenging for transit authority decision-makers to choose the systems that best support their maintainers in doing their jobs.
-When looking for a solution vendor, here are some things to think about.
+With the proliferation of product-centric solutions on the market today, it can be challenging for decision-makers to choose the systems that best support their maintainers in doing their jobs.
+When looking for a solution-oriented vendor, here are some things to think about.

 Identify the most critical challenges your organization faces and look for what they have in common.
 Is your best choice a single product, even though you’ll have to manage it independently?
 Or do you need a platform so you can manage all your systems from one interface to simplify the work of your maintainers?

-Avoid choosing new players in the market that offer quick fixes for big issues.
-Look for leaders with proven industry domain expertise — you’ll see that this type of relationship will support you over the long term.
+Avoid choosing new players in the market, offering quick fixes for big issues.
+Look for leaders with proven industry domain expertise — you’ll see that this type of relationship will support you over the long-term.
 If you’ve chosen a platform approach, you’ll want a vendor that can help you get the most from your existing and future investments and provide you with examples of their successes with other transit authorities.

 Finally, consider the bedrock value of trust.
-Look for references that are customer-focused and demonstrate integrity.
+Look for references that are customer-focused and demonstrate integrity as a trusted partner.
 With a vendor that takes a customer-centric rather than a product-centric approach, you will have a team that can help you integrate your systems.
 You’ll also gain a platform that will make it possible to evolve your decision-making as you move forward.

-Rail organizations need breakthrough solutions that let their maintainers access, analyze, interpret and optimize data across their systems for the smooth running of trains.
+Railway engineering organizations need breakthrough solutions that let their maintainers access, analyze, interpret and optimize data across their systems for ensuring rail safety, smooth running of trains and the peak performance of the rail network.

 With the EasyRail™ platform from Hitachi, maintainers can access integrated, vendor-agnostic data across multiple systems, seamlessly delivered on one platform to support decision-making across the authority.
-And EasyRail™ can be deployed on equipment from other suppliers, delivering one view across all systems.
+And EasyRail™ can be deployed on equipment from other suppliers, delivering a unified view across all systems.

 Our goal at Hitachi is to contribute to society by creating superior technologies that support our vision for powering good.
-We innovated our EasyRail™ platform with mobility as a service (MaaS) in mind to help ensure the continued mobility of people and freight as volumes grow.
-The platform delivers the digital technologies that will help transit authorities and freight operators — and maintainers that operate their systems — to move forward confidently with digital transformation.
+Our EasyRail™ platform is an innovation for customers who are looking at mobility as a service (MaaS) to help ensure innovation along with the continued mobility of people and freight as volumes grow.
+Hitachi’s platform delivers the digital technologies that will help transit authorities and freight operators — and maintainers that operate their very complex infrastructure systems — to move forward confidently with digital transformation.

 To learn more about how a platform approach would work for you, talk to us http://www.hitachirail.com/.

-Head of Tools and Simulation for U.S. Product Development, Hitachi Rail STS
+By Andrew Martell, Head of Tools and Simulation for U.S. Signaling Product Development, Hitachi Rail

 Andrew Martell is graduate of Harvard University and Head of Tools and Simulation for US Product Development within Hitachi Rail.
 His innovative drive and determination to help customers succeed has led to several patents.
 Hitachi Rail as a totally integrated, global railway solutions provider with rolling stock, signalling and systems’ integration, operations and maintenance, and digital solutions.